If you’ve ever dabbled in the link-building space, you’ve probably been offered the opportunity to buy links.

 How can you tell a good agency from a bad one?

-- Discussing with the agency how they build backlinks: Find out the strategies they use before committing.
+✅ Discuss with the agency how they build backlinks.
+Find out the strategies they use before committing.

-- Looking at link building case studies: These will show previous sites they have worked with and the results they have generated.
-Look for specific details, as anyone can make up an anonymous case study.
+✅ Look at their link-building case studies: These will show previous sites they have worked with and the results they have achieved.
+Check for specific details, as anyone can make up an anonymous case study.

-- Checking out their website: If the website has lots of good links and plenty of traffic, it suggests they know what they are doing.
+✅ Check out their website.
+If the website has lots of good links and plenty of traffic, it suggests they know what they are doing.

-- Finding out whether they use paid links: You can then make an informed decision about whether this is something you are comfortable with.
+✅ Find out whether they use paid links.
+You can then make an informed decision about whether this is something you are comfortable with.

-Try to avoid services with the following red flags:
+Try to avoid link-building services with these red flags:

-- Suspiciously low prices: Link building is expensive; the agency’s prices should reflect this.
+❌ Suspiciously low prices: Link building is expensive, and the agency’s prices should reflect this.
 Avoid cheap backlinks.

-- Fast links: We find that backlink building takes anything from a couple of weeks to a month to start generating results.
+❌ Fast links: We find that professional backlink building takes anything from a couple of weeks to a month to start generating results.

-There is one way to buy links that is completely safe: paying to place sponsored posts on websites.
+Sponsored content is one way to buy links that is completely safe.
+It involves paying to place a sponsored blog post on websites.